jhalehol/school-app-spring-angular-poc/readme.md

 * Docker (Supporting docker-compose command)
 * Maven 3+

-### Building images on ARM based processors
-If you use machine using ARM based processor (i.e. M1 processor) please change the base image of the API from `maven:3.8-openjdk-18` to `arm64v8/maven:3.8-openjdk-18`

 You can run the complete stack of the application using docker-compose command without DB configuration and using current docker compose configuration provided in the root path, to run the stack simply run the provided script: